 Plenty.
 That’s our answer.
 They need plenty of other savings accounts.

 When you have all of your savings lumped together into one account “for emergencies,” what you have is a gray area.
 People don’t really know what it should or shouldn’t be used for.
 What constitutes an emergency?

 Let’s say your car breaks down.
 You need it fixed so you can get to work.
 That feels like an emergency, so you dip into your emergency fund.
 But the problem is that’s not a true emergency.

 Cars break down.
-It’s not a matter of if, it’s when.
-And if they don’t break down, then at some point you’ll need to buy new tires or replace a cracked windshield.
-These expenses that go hand-in-hand with owning a car.
+It’s not a matter of if.
+It’s when.
+And if they don’t break down, then at some point, you’ll need to buy new tires or replace a cracked windshield.
+These expenses go hand-in-hand with owning a car.
 And they are specifically why you need a separate savings fund just for car maintenance and repairs.
-You also need separate savings accounts for home repairs and maintenance or your next family vacation or for buying new clothes once your kid goes through another growth spurt.
+You also need separate savings accounts for home repairs and maintenance or your next family vacation, or for buying new clothes once your kid goes through another growth spurt.

-The emergency fund is meant for true emergencies and should be touched only in those instances.
-When you have multiple savings accounts that cover all of life’s expected whammy-type expenses, you are actually planning for most “emergencies.”
+An emergency fund is meant for true emergencies and should be touched only in those instances.
+When you have multiple savings accounts covering all of life’s expected whammy-type expenses, you are planning for most “emergencies.”
 Having these accounts and structuring them this way means you are not withdrawing from your emergency savings unless it’s a true loss-of-income situation.

 Don’t Get Overwhelmed and Do Nothing

-Our goal as financial coaches is to help you gain clarity around your finances.
+As financial coaches, we aim to help you gain clarity around your finances.
 Your emergency fund is one way that can help you do that while achieving financial peace of mind.